 Ever since then I have branched out to eating lamb chops and lamb porterhouse.
 I’ve even cooked a rack of lamb.
 And finally, we cooked up delicious lamb burgers.
 However, leg of lamb and lamb shank is something that I have never cooked.
 But it’s something I’ve always wanted to try.

 And as you can see, I had the opportunity to cook a boneless leg of lamb thanks to Superior Farms.
-They contacted me about creating a lamb recipe for Easter.
-Of course, I jumped on board because I was already thinking about having lamb for Easter.
+They contacted me about creating a lamb recipe.
+Of course, I jumped on board because I was already thinking about having lamb for the holidays.

 Superior Farms is an American lamb company that is employee owned.
 They are innovative in the way they market lamb and their exciting flavor combinations.
 Their innovation doesn’t stop there.
 Superior Farms has been sustainable since 1964!!